 FAPA’s six-person board of directors transitioned into a nine-member MEC, with three new ALPA councils in Denver, Colo.; Chicago, Ill.; and Orlando, Fla.
 Several members of the incumbent FAPA board became MEC members and officers, and a full slate of newly elected MEC and Local Executive Council leaders took office in March simultaneously with the opening of contract negotiations.

 The beginning of negotiations saw management stalling for months before finally offering an unprecedented proposal to raise rates but create two separate pay scales based on whether a pilot was flying or performing other work, which the pilots strongly objected to.
 The pilots remain steadfast in their demand for the favorable pay, benefit, job-security, and work-rules patterns that exist for other pilots and are determined to be brought “into the pattern” of contracts at other carriers.
 The two sides are now in federal mediation.

-The airline and the pilots are gearing up for arbitration over a 2011 letter of agreement in which the pilots sacrificed $55 million in concessions as part of a bankruptcy restructuring.
+The airline and the pilots are awaiting an arbitrator’s ruling on whether the company must obey a 2011 letter of agreement in which the pilots sacrificed $55 million in concessions as part of a bankruptcy restructuring.
 In return, the company agreed to open talks on higher pilot pay when it regained financial stability.
 But now that the airline is exceptionally profitable, management says “business conditions” prevent it from fulfilling its promise.

 But to make those plans work, the airline will need pilots—and Ketchum warns that the intensifying market for pilots will make it hard for Frontier to retain even its current crews if the airline’s wages stay stagnant.